nugets241/Backend-SQLite-NodeJS-ExpressJS-2023/README.md

 ## Structure

 - `/project`: Contains the Node.js application.
 This application is a RESTful API that allows for operations like retrieving, adding, updating, and deleting user data.
 It uses SQLite as the database.
+This directory also includes `project.pdf`, which contains the project report or documentation explaining the project with code snippets and other relevant information.
 Refer to the README inside the project directory for detailed information.

-- `/sql`: Contains SQL scripts for setting up the database, inserting sample data, and other database operations.
-Refer to the README inside the sql directory for instructions on using these scripts.

 - `/ExerciseSolutionsSQLite`: Contains SQL scripts that are solutions to various SQL exercises.